PDManalang/StudyNotes/THM-How the Web Works.md

 **Web Server**
 - a software that *listens for incoming connections and utilizes HTTP protocol to deliver web content to clients*.
 - common web server(s): *Apache,Nginx,IIS,and NodeJS*.

+**Virtual Hosts**
+- text-based configuration files.
+- allows web servers to host multiple websites with different domain names.

+**Static vs Dynamic Content**
+- *Static* a content that never changes.
+- *Dyanmic* on the other hand, is content that could change with different request.
+Changes made are done in what is called the `Backend` (done behind the scenes).
+While `Frontend` is what you see in your browser.

+**Scripting and Backend Languages**
+- example langauges: PHP, Python, Ruby, NodeJS, Perl, and many more.